Princess St. Reconstruction 2018

 Princess Street is Kingston's street.
 It's where we go to shop, meet, dine and enjoy our vibrant, lively, healthy and historic downtown.
 We are built around it.
 Princess Street is our spine.
 And we're taking good care of it.

 In 2010, the City began remaking history on Princess Street by reconstructing it between Lake Ontario and King Street East.
-The rebuilding continued in 2013-14 between King Street East and Bagot Street.
+The rebuilding continued in 2013-14 between King Street East and Bagot Street and again in 2016 from Bagot to Clergy.
 This project is part of the City's Downtown Action Plan.